LispCookbook/cl-cookbook/emacs-ide.md

 #### Go to definition

-Put the cursor on any symbol and press `M-.` to go to its definition.
+Put the cursor on any symbol and press `M-.` (`slime-edit-definition`) to go to its definition.
 Press `M-,` to come back.

 ---
 **CODEBASE NAVIGATION TIP**

-Use `M-- M-.` (slime-edit-definition with a prefix argument) in order to autocomplete and then navigate to any loaded definition.
+Use `C-u M-.` (`slime-edit-definition` with a prefix argument) to autocomplete the symbol and navigate to it.
+This command always asks for a symbol even if the cursor is on one.
+It works with any loaded definition.

+You can think of it as a `imenu` completion that always work for any Lisp symbol.

+Note that the prefix argument can be given with other keys, like `M--`, which is more convenient on some keyboards.
 ---

 #### Crossreferencing: find who's calling, referencing, setting a symbol